vigneshramann/AssignmentTask_App/README.md

 # AssignmentTask_App
-Simple application to search and find repository that you are looking for and check repository's details with in the app.
+Simple application to search and find git repositories that you are looking for and check repositories details with in the app.

 # Features
   * Show primary language and repository name for each repository